visivo-io/visivo/mkdocs/index.md

               1. List
 ```

-### Set up a Target & store secrets safely
+### Set up a Source & store secrets safely
-Targets are connections to your data warehouses and databases that Visivo will run queries against.
+Sources are connections to your data warehouses and databases that Visivo will run queries against.
 You can set up sources by configuring them in your `project.visivo.yml`.
 ``` yaml title="project_dir/project.visivo.yml"
 sources:
   - name: local-sqlite